For Members of the Public, Professionals and Organisations working with Interpreters and/or Translators

 AUSIT offers a wide range of services to its members, and to government, industry, and the public.
 These services include:

-Australia continues to be a leader in the provision of language services, particularly in the field of “community interpreting”, a term coined here in the early 1970s.
-It was the first country in the world to have a government-instituted accreditation authority in the field: the National Accreditation Authority for Translators and Interpreters (NAATI), established in 1977, and the first to publish a code of ethics for the profession in 1996 (the AUSIT Code of Ethics), which has since been adopted, and adapted, by many associations and organisations in Australia and internationally.
+Australia continues to be a leader in the provision of language services, particularly in the field of ‘community interpreting’, a term coined here in the early 1970s.
+It was the first country in the world to have a government-instituted accreditation authority in the field: the National Accreditation Authority for Translators and Interpreters (NAATI), established in 1977; and also the first to publish a code of ethics for the profession: the AUSIT Code of Ethics, published in 1996 and since then adopted or adapted by many associations and organisations, both in Australia and internationally.

 Our translators and interpreters are held in high regard worldwide, and AUSIT members often travel overseas for important work in all fields of translating and interpreting.

-Here below is a non-exhaustive list of current associations and organisations that make up our language services industry, together with some links to their international counterparts.
+Here below is a non-exhaustive list of current associations and organisations that make up our language services industry, together with some of their international counterparts.

 If you would like to see your organisation listed, please contact admin@ausit.org

-Australasian Association of Language Companies.
-Founded in 2013, it is an association of Language Service Providers of the private sector in Australia and New Zealand.
-It adopted the Revised AUSIT Code of Ethics and issued its own Code of Conduct in 2016.
+Founded in 2013, the Australasian Association of Language Companies is an association of private sector language service providers in Australia and New Zealand.
+AALC adopted the Revised AUSIT Code of Ethics and issued its own Code of Conduct in 2016.

-The Australian Association for Literary Translation.
-Formerly known as ALiTra and established in the mid-1990s, it changed name in 2010.
+Formerly known as ALiTra and established in the mid-1990s, the Australian Association for Literary Translation changed name in 2010.
 It is a national organisation that promotes an interest in all aspects of literary translation, sponsoring public lectures and events, and holding periodic conferences with university bodies interested in the theory and practice of literary translation.

-International Association of Conference Interpreters.
-Established in 1953, AIIC promotes high standards of quality and ethics in the profession and represents the interests of its practitioners.
+Established in 1953, the International Association of Conference Interpreters promotes high standards of quality and ethics in the profession and represents the interests of its practitioners.

-The Australian Sign Language Interpreters’ Association.
-Established in 1991, it is the national peak organisation representing Auslan/English interpreters and Deaf Interpreters in Australia.
-It unites all the related state associations developed prior to its creation.
+Formerly known as ASLIA, the Australian Sign Language Interpreters and Translators Association – established in 1991 – is the national peak organisation representing Auslan/English interpreters and Deaf Interpreters in Australia.
+ASLITA unites all the related state associations developed prior to its creation.
 Sign language interpreters can also hold NAATI credentials.
-AUSIT works closely with ASLIA.
+AUSIT works closely with ASLITA.

 American Translators Association.
 Established in 1959, the ATA seeks to advance the translation and interpreting professions and foster the professional development of individual translators and interpreters.

-Chinese Interpreters and Translators Association of Australia.
-CITAA is a not-for-profit organisation run by volunteers with an executive committee for Chinese students, practitioners and other interested people.
+The Chinese Interpreters and Translators Association of Australia is a not-for-profit organisation run by volunteers with an executive committee for Chinese students, practitioners and other interested people.

 Fédération Internationale des Traducteurs / International Federation of Translators is an international grouping of associations of translators, interpreters and terminologists.
-The goal of the Federation is to promote professionalism in the disciplines it represents.
+The goal of FIT is to promote professionalism in the disciplines it represents.

 International Association of Professional Translators and Interpreters.
 Established in September 2009, IAPTI promotes ethical practices in the profession, without censorship and without conflicts of interest.
 It is open to all professional translators and interpreters who wish to join it worldwide.

-The National Accreditation Authority for Translators and Interpreters.
-NAATI administers credential examinations, endorses interpreting and translation qualifications and awards credentials to interpreters and translators working in Australia.
+The National Accreditation Authority for Translators and Interpreters administers credential examinations, endorses interpreting and translation qualifications, and awards credentials to interpreters and translators working in Australia.
 Credentials are obtained by passing an examination.
 NAATI also awards recognition to practitioners with language combinations not covered by the examination system.
 The credential process integrates the AUSIT Code of Ethics into its examination system.
-NAATI credentials are a requirement for most public service interpreting and translating assignments in Australia.
+NAATI credentials are a requirement for most public service interpreting and translation assignments in Australia.
 NAATI is not a professional association.

-New Zealand Society of Translators and Interpreters.
-Established in 1985, it is a nationally representative body of translators and interpreters in New Zealand.
+Established in 1985, the New Zealand Society of Translators and Interpreters is a nationally representative body of translators and interpreters in New Zealand.
 It adopted the AUSIT Code of Ethics in 2012.

-Formerly known as APESMA (the Association of Professional Engineers, Scientists and Managers Australia), Professionals Australia is a union-style organisation representing professionals from a wide variety of disciplines.
-In 2014, it obtained ACCC authorisation to collectively negotiate the terms of engagement for translator and interpreter members who operate as independent contractors, and to advise them on fair rates of pay and other contractual terms.
+Professionals Australia (formerly known as APESMA – the Association of Professional Engineers, Scientists and Managers Australia) is a trade union representing Australian professionals from a wide variety of disciplines.
+In 2014 it obtained ACCC authorisation to collectively negotiate the terms of engagement for translator and interpreter members who operate as independent contractors, and to advise them on fair rates of pay and other contractual terms.
+Within Professionals Australia, translator and interpreter members are represented by a group called TIA (Translators and Interpreters Australia).

-The Western Australian Institute of Translators and Interpreters Inc. Founded in 1975, WAITI played an active role in establishing AUSIT and the Code of Ethics.
+Founded in 1975, the Western Australian Institute of Translators and Interpreters, Inc. played an active role in establishing AUSIT, and later its Code of Ethics.
 It is an independent practitioner voice committed to training, qualification and quality language services.

 for court interpreters to report incidents or issues that occur in court interpreting assignments.